 Such growth will result in a need for new sewers and pump stations, wastewater treatment plant expansions, and upsized replacement sewers.
 West Yost evaluated the system by expanding and updating the collection system hydraulic model.
-During the course of this work, the model was enhanced to include all new 10-inch and larger sewers, and by adding 23 previously unmodeled pump stations.
+During this work, the model was enhanced to include 10-inch and larger sewers, and 23 previously unmodeled pump stations.

-The updated master plan ranks problem areas according to severity of surcharging under three development conditions in order to differentiate between near-term and long-term projects.
+The updated master plan ranks problem areas according to severity of surcharging under three development conditions to differentiate between near-term and long-term projects.
 Individual projects are described in an accessible, convenient data sheet format that summarizes all relevant information such as flows at various growth milestones, a map of the pipeline alignments and pump station locations, and identification of any unique project features that will affect costs.
-The master plan document proves to be a valuable tool useful to District staff during the course of their day-to-day work.
+The master plan document is a valuable tool useful to District staff during their day-to-day work.